andychiare/netcore2-jwt/README.md

 # netcore2-jwt
 This is a .NET Core 2 sample project showing how to use JWTs (_JSON Web Tokens_).
+It is the companion code for the article [Securing ASP.NET Core 2.0 Applications with JWTs](https://auth0.com/blog/securing-asp-dot-net-core-2-applications-with-jwts/).

 The *JWT* project defines a Web API application whose authentication is based on JWT.